ReMinecraftPE/mcpe/README.md

 - [coi-serviceworker](https://github.com/gzuidhof/coi-serviceworker)
 - [gles-compatibility-layer](https://github.com/TheBrokenRail/gles-compatibility-layer.git)

-2. Copy the sound assets into the necessary folders within the project.<br>
+2. Copy the assets (including sounds and textures) into the necessary folders within the project.<br>
    Do this by performing <ins>**one**</ins> of the following:
-   - To extract the sounds from _Pocket Edition_:
+   - To extract all assets from _Pocket Edition_:
      - **Run the following command**:
+     - `tools/extract_apk.py /path/to/the/apk`
+     - You can also run it with an interactive GUI by not providing arguments.
+   - To extract only the sounds from _Pocket Edition_:
+     - **Run the following command**:
      - `tools/grabsounds.py /path/to/the/apk/lib/armeabi-v7a/libminecraftpe.so`
+     - You will need to extract textures and other assets manually.
-   - To retrieve the sounds from _Java Edition_:
+   - To retrieve only the sounds from _Java Edition_:
      - Locate the `resources` directory in the `.minecraft` folder and copy its contents (e.g. `music`, `sound`, etc.) into the `game/assets/` directory of the project.

-After that, **prepare the assets folder** from the apk.
-You will need it for the platform specific build.
+     - You will need to extract textures and other assets manually from _Pocket Edition_.

 ## Building